nvelandia/nvelandia/README.md

 So I started my way in this world.
 This year after I learn for myself, I decide to enter the HENRY academy, startup of development world.
 I studied web development full stack Javascript, with more five months of experience, I've had the chance to immerse myself in some projects to improve my design and code.

 I want to continue learning, improve my skills, my code of course.
-To be part of technological development, because I believe that the future of technology is in our hands.
+To be part of technological development, because I believe that the future of world is in the hands of the developers.

-thank you for reading
+Thank you for reading.

 Nicolas Velandia